 Sell When The Prices Reaches the Intrinsic Value

 Benjamin Graham's strategy was to exploit inefficiencies in the market.
-If a stock is underpriced relative to its intrinsic value and if you have a respectable margin of safety, sell when the stock's price reaches the business's intrinsic value.
+His argument suggested that, in the long run, the stock price of a good company will reflect its intrinsic value.
+If a stock is underpriced relative to that value, and if you have a respectable margin of safety, sell when the stock's price reaches the business's intrinsic value.

-In the meantime, if the company's earnings are mediocre, you'll get mediocre results.
+The disadvantages are also clear.
+If the company's earnings are mediocre, you'll get mediocre results.
 Selling at the intrinsic value doesn't necessarily account for the long term health of the underlying business.
 The business has to have sufficiently predictable earnings for you to make discounted cash flow projections, but predictable earnings don't make a company spectacular.
 This strategy also forces you to take a long view.
-The company could meander through undervalued prices for several years before you can realize the fair prices you calculated.
+The company could meander through undervalued prices for several years before you can realize the fair price you calculated.
 (Yet that's true of all stocks.)

 For the best results with the Graham approach, you must dig into the quality of the company.
 How good is it?
 How consistent is it?
 Does its business model hold up throughout the business cycle?
 You'll have more difficulty finding a bargain stock on the S&P 500 than a small-cap, but bigger businesses tend to have more stable business models and management.
-That's no guarantee, but the risk profile changes with the size and age of the company.
+The risk profile changes with the size and age of the company.